snowplow-archive/scalding-example-project/README.md

 This was built as a Scala SBT project by the [SnowPlow Analytics] [snowplow] team, as a proof of concept for porting our ETL jobs to Scalding to run on [Amazon Elastic MapReduce] [emr].

+For a much fuller Scalding example, see the SnowPlow [Hadoop ETL] [snowplow-hadoop-etl] project.

 ## Building

 Assuming you already have SBT installed: